CoderKinley/Demo1/README.md

 # LeftMenuPanel Control Library

 A custom WinForms control library for .NET 8 that provides a dynamic, collapsible left-side menu panel with nested menu items.
-The menu supports dark mode, smooth animations, and is populated from JSON data.
+The menu supports dark mode, smooth animations, and is populated from raw JSON data using C1.AdoNet.Json Library from the Component One UI.

 ## Overview